Blinky with STM32F411VE

 I ran into a lot of trouble getting the system to build and flash reliably.
 Eventually I found that embassy needs a specific combination of features to be enabled, and

-needs to have certain options.
+probe-rsneeds to have certain options.
 See captain's log 2024-12-19 for details.

 #![no_std] #![no_main] use defmt::*; use embassy_executor::Spawner; use embassy_stm32::gpio::{Level, Output, Speed}; use embassy_time::Timer; use {defmt_rtt as _, panic_probe as _}; /// The entry point of the program. /// /// This must never return.
 We denote this with `-> !` and make sure it happens /// by including an unbounded loop in the function. /// /// Print "Hello, world!" on startup then blink the green LED. #[embassy_executor::main] async fn main(_spawner: Spawner) { let p = embassy_stm32::init(Default::default()); info!("Hello World!"); let mut led = Output::new(p.PD12, Level::High, Speed::Low); loop { info!("high"); led.set_high(); Timer::after_millis(300).await; info!("low"); led.set_low(); Timer::after_millis(300).await; } }

-to flash and run the program with logs
+With embassy we can use cargo run to flash and run the program with logs

 printed to the terminal as if we were running a native program.